chris-townsend/where-next/TESTING.md

 *[As a logged-in User, I can customise my profile with an avatar so that my profile is easy to identify within the site](https://github.com/chris-townsend/where-next/issues/15)*

-- A users avatar can be customized from the `ProfileDropdownBar.js` and selecting *Edit Profile*.
+- A user's avatar can be customized from the `ProfileDropdownBar.js` and selecting *Edit Profile*.

 ![Profile page](src/docs/testing/user-testing/avatar.webp)